 So here’s the story behind this particular set of contributor picks.
 We’d originally decided to celebrate April showers by suggesting oeuvres that stand out for their depiction of rain, but Mother Nature this year has chosen to grace us instead with summer heat, an Autumn breeze, some hail, and even a snow storm or two.
-Whether you blame man-made global climate change or a shift in the earth’s axis, please find below four recommendations about changing weather patterns.
+Whether you blame man-made global climate change or a shift in the Earth’s axis, please find below four recommendations about temperamental weather.

 G.I.
 Joe: The Revenge of Cobra (1985)

 With a crisis of national identity stemming from post-Vietnam malaise, the America of the nineteen-eighties sought to balance its sociopolitical interests with moral obligations in the international sphere.
 The military yearned for a neoliberal framework, reshaping its image as responsible actor in global civil society, but more complex challenges were emerging at the time, notably the tide of scientific data on climate change.
 Never were these two separate trends more shrewdly addressed than in Ron Friedman’s 1985 classic G.I Joe: The Revenge of Cobra miniseries, which captured the tumultuous zeitgeist of the era as America struggled, in post-imperial fashion, to frame its military interventions in the context of a moral response to emerging terrorist networks.